berlin-hack-and-tell/bhnt.c-base.org/_slides/2020-02-25-no79-lockdown-hacks.md

 * Desinfect hands on entry.
 * Fill out alien form (names, addresses, numbers) in a box that is locked with multiple locks and distributed keys.
 Alternatively, members can use the member form (nickname only).
 * Keep chairs 1.5m apart.
-* Wear FFP2 or medical masks when not on their place.
+* Wear FFP2 or medical masks when not on your place.

 Feedback: https://hackmd.io/@7Fg8bIzDQ1mC8YPHe0Difg/SJUY4UZxK
 </section>